strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/required/databases.md

 ## Databases installation guides

 Strapi gives you the option to choose the most appropriate database for your project.
-It currently supports **PostgreSQL**, **SQLite**, **MySQL** and
+It currently supports **PostgreSQL**, **SQLite**, **MySQL** and **MariaDB**.

-**MariaDB**.
-The following documentation covers how to install these databases locally (for development purposes) and on various hosted or cloud server solutions (for staging or production purposes).
-We will be providing additional installation guides for missing databases soon!
+The following documentation covers how to install SQLite locally (for development purposes):

 <DatabasesLinks>
 </DatabasesLinks>

-::: strapi Strapi deployment
+:::caution
-Deploying Strapi itself is covered in the [deployment guide](/developer-docs/latest/setup-deployment-guides/deployment.md).
+Installation guides for other databases (MySQL, MariaDB) are being reworked.
+[Contributions](https://github.com/strapi/documentation/blob/main/CONTRIBUTING.md) are most welcome.
 :::